-Let jL denote the indexes of the columns with the leading ones in the reduced row echelon form.
-These indexes will give a base in the columns of Φ, by indexing out the column of the regression matrix with it.
-Let jK be the vector of indexes that are not contained by jL.
+where jL denotes the indexes of the columns with the leading ones in the reduced row echelon form.
+These indexes will give a base in the columns of Φ by indexing out the column of the regression matrix with it, and jK is the vector of the indexes that are not contained by jL.

-Let L and K be the matrices with columns indexed by jL and jK from Φ respectively.
-This way, a linear combination can be defined to express each column of K with the columns of L and the coefficients can be determined by the columns of Φrref indexed by jK:
+Let L and K be the matrices with columns indexed by jL and jK from Φ, respectively.
+In this way, a linear combination can be defined to express each column of K with the columns of L, and the coefficients can be determined by the columns of Φrref indexed by jK: